-How do I become eligible for exclusion?
+How do I become eligible for exclusion

-You may be excluded if:
+You may be eligible for exclusion if:

 - you have exceeded the maximum time limit for your course; or